 A Breath of Fire game usually comes with a fantastical saga that tells the story and adventures of Ryu.
 He is usually one of the few remaining members of an ancestral race with the power to transform into powerful dragons.

 Although the main character of each game is always called Ryu, they are all different Ryus in different games.
-Each game has different stories that don’t require you to know or have played other Breath of Fire games to understand.
-In fact, there is a Breath of Fire game that doesn’t even happen in the same world.
+Each game has different stories that don’t require you to have played other Breath of Fire games to understand.

 Though there are few exceptions, the Breath of Fire series often gives the player control of many characters in a group.
 In other words, you have a party like most old JRPGs.
 To deal with more formidable foes, the player will have to gain experience, get money, and do quests to acquire additional skills and weapons.

 Since Breath of Fire games are JRPGs, most of the battle gameplay requires the player to choose things, talents, and upgrades from menus in a turn-based model.
-If you like turn-based games and are into old Final Fantasy titles, I am sure you will have a blast with Breath of Fire.
+If you like turn-based games and are into old Final Fantasy titles, you’ll love Breath of Fire.

 Tales of Berseria

 In Tales of Berseria, players will embark on a journey of self-discovery as they take control of Velvet.
-She is a young woman whose good behavior has been replaced by anger and hatred after a traumatic experience three years before the events of this game, and the game shows her becoming angrier and changing dramatically as a result.
+Velvet went through a traumatic experience before the events of this game, and the game shows her becoming angrier and changing dramatically as a result.

-Velvet will join a crew of pirates as they sail the seas and visit the many islands that make up the sacred realm of Midgard.
+In this game, Velvet joins a crew of pirates as they sail the seas and visit the many islands that make up the sacred realm of Midgard.

-Mutsumi Inomata, a well-known character designer, was the one who personally designed the character Velvet.
-On top of that, the famous Japanese animation studio Ufotable was responsible for the animation of the game’s incredible cinematics, resulting in a truly epic and gripping story thanks to its style.
+Mutsumi Inomata, a well-known character designer, was the one who personally made the character Velvet.
+On top of that, the famous Japanese animation studio Ufotable was responsible for the animation of the game’s incredible cinematics, resulting in a truly epic story.

 As for how this game is similar to Final Fantasy, one must remember that the Final Fantasy series has over fifteen games.
 The early ones were very much Japanese interpretations of medieval fantasy.
-On top of that, games of both series usually start with a somewhat small problem and end up with a world-threatening catastrophe that must be stopped.
+On top of that, games of both series usually start with a small problem and end up with a world-threatening catastrophe.

 Chrono Trigger is a pixelated JRPG, much like old Final Fantasy games.
 It has an epic story, memorable characters, and a fun combat system.
-The game was developed by the Dream Team of Squaresoft, including Hironobu Sakaguchi, the creator of Final Fantasy.
+The game comes from the dream team of Squaresoft, including Hironobu Sakaguchi, the creator of Final Fantasy.

-Chrono Trigger is one of the best JRPGs on Steam, and for a good reason.
+Chrono Trigger is one of the best JRPGs on Steam, hands down.
 It features an excellent story, unforgettable characters, and a combat system that is strategic but feels fast-paced.

 Even though the battles are turn-based, the music and animations create some sense of movement and urgency in each combat encounter.
 This is a seriously impressive feature for a game from the 16-bit era.